Market & Topical Perspectives

 Many of us on the Global Value team had the pleasure of working side by side with Jean-Marie Eveillard, who launched the Global Fund in 1979 and served as its portfolio manager until he retired in 2008.
 Of all the wisdom he shared, this is perhaps the most resonant: “I would rather lose half my shareholders than lose half of my shareholders’ money.”

-Upside capture and downside mitigation have always been central to the Global Fund’s investment strategy, and this mindset historically has provided resilience in the face of market downturns that occur more often than most appreciate—even during extended bull markets.
-The S&P 500 has experienced negative returns in 49 rolling five-year periods and 24 rolling 10-year periods since 1979, while the MSCI World has posted a respective 58 and 14.
-The Global Fund has had zero.4 Importantly, our focus on minimizing potential losses during periods of broad market weakness amplified the fund’s potential upside during the subsequent recoveries, resulting in higher cumulative return with lower risk compared to the indexes as well as a range of Morningstar fund categories.5
+The potential for upside capture and downside mitigation has always been central to our investment strategies, and this mindset historically has provided resilience in the face of market downturns that occur more often than most appreciate—even during extended bull markets.
+The S&P 500 Index has experienced negative returns in 49 rolling five-year periods and 24 rolling 10-year periods since 1979, while the MSCI World Index has posted a respective 58 and 14.3 Importantly, our focus on minimizing potential losses during periods of broad market weakness has amplified potential upside during the subsequent recoveries.4

-The Global Fund has a 40-plus-year track record of generating absolute returns while seeking to avoid the permanent impairment of capital—a performance profile we believe is foundational to effective long-term asset allocation.6 We build the portfolio from the bottom up, assembling a select group of assets that in our view are positioned to endure the inevitable vicissitudes of the business cycle, local and geopolitical turbulence, and the cumulative ravages of inflation and currency debasement.
+To combat such risk, we build portfolios from the bottom up, assembling a select group of assets that in our view are positioned to endure the inevitable vicissitudes of the business cycle, local and geopolitical turbulence, and the cumulative ravages of inflation and currency debasement.

 In short, we seek quality.
 And we do so through an approach that mirrors the same characteristics we value in an investment—commitment to craft, consistency of discipline and intentional timelessness.